mort666/stormhen-portable/README.md

   <a href="https://www.paypal.me/crazyws"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>
 </p>

+**This is a more bleeding edge version of the Portapps version of Stormhen portable, generally we will try to have the latest version available linked into the Portapps ecosystem.
+It is also highly unlikely that the 115.x.x thunderbird will be used here as the UI is god awful**

 ## About

 Stormhen (based on Mozilla Thunderbird) portable app made with 🚀 [Portapps](https://portapps.io).<br />